Confidential advisors

 Team composition

-The team consists of nine internal confidential advisors and one external confidential advisor.
+The team consists of seven internal confidential advisors and one external confidential advisor.
 Internal confidential advisors are employed at a faculty or university services department; their work as confidential advisor is a university wide role in which they have been appointed by the Executive Board.
 The external confidential advisor is not employed at TU Delft.

 All confidential advisors can provide advice to anyone at the TU Delft.
 This means that it is up to you to choose to whom you want to turn, depending on your question and preferences.
 This can be an internal confidential advisor or the external confidential advisor.
 If necessary, the confidential advisor that you approach can refer you, after consultation, to a colleague within the team of confidential advisors with specific knowledge and expertise.